 A postpaid mobile phone plan is one with which you pay a fixed amount at the end of each month, in exchange for a set amount of calls, texts and data to use during the billing period.
 The idea behind retrospective billing is that it allows users to exceed their plan’s limitations, if they need to, and pay for it later.

-Postpaid plans are available over three lengths – an auto-renewing month to month basis, 12 months or 24 months.
-Monthly and 12 month postpaid plans will be SIM only, with those over 24 months usually including a new handset.
+Postpaid plans are available over three lengths – an auto-renewing month to month basis, 12 months, 24 months or even 36 months.
+Monthly and 12 month postpaid plans are usually SIM only, with those over 24 months usually including a new handset.

 What’s good about postpaid plans?

 The big selling point of postpaid plans is that they provide the safety net of being able to call, text, or go online whenever you want.
 You’ll never be stuck by the side of the road because you have no prepaid credit to call a friend for a lift!
 Postpaid plans also provide the convenience of auto-renewing every time, meaning there is no manual recharging required.

 - Postpaid plans also have a reputation for offering better value than prepaid deals as reward for sticking with your provider every single month and not taking a break.